All your agents.

 No setup ceremony

-No config files.
+No .tmux.conf.
 No split commands.
 No naming sessions.
-No YAML.
 Open Waffle, start working.
-That's it.

 Fast, native Swift

 Claude Code, Codex, Aider, Gemini CLI — or just plain zsh.
-If it runs in a terminal, it works.
+Waffle doesn't care what's running, it just tiles whatever you open.

 Switch repos, zoom a pane, adjust focus — no mouse required.